 The Persistent Problem of Inflation

 As inflation leads to oppression for the lower strata of society (which runs against the mission of SORAnomics to create happy societies) zero inflation must be one of the main goals of any socio-economic system.
 In the Principles of SORAnomics, inflation represents an imbalanced ‘societal balance sheet’ and has the effect of making the working class insensibly work for free in proportion to the currency still owned.
 For example, if I work one hour today and earn $10, I expect to be able to buy $10 worth of goods tomorrow.
 However, if prices rise by 10% overnight, then my $10 can only buy what yesterday was really $9.09.
 In effect, the inflation has caused me to work around 5 minutes for free.
 Multiply this 5 minutes by the population of a city affected by that inflation and you will see potentially millions of minutes of free work done for the benefit of the employers or profit-owners.
-This is why people nowadays to wonder why they seem to be unable to make ends meet even if they work hard and even work two or more jobs.
+This is why people nowadays to wonder why they seem unable to make ends meet even if they work hard and even work two or more jobs.
 This is because in reality, inflation is causing them to work for a certain hours for free.
 Business owners (who Adam Smith calls those who live by profits) do not have this problem since their profits is percentage-based and they can raise their prices at will.

 The 2% Inflation Target